Treasury plans to borrow $3 trillion from April through June as enormous coronavirus costs pile up

-The Treasury Department plans to borrow $2.99 trillion from April through June to cover the federal government’s massive response to the coronavirus pandemic, issuing a tremendous level of debt to try and limit the economic impact on U.S. businesses and workers.
+The Treasury Department plans to borrow $2.99 trillion from April through June to cover the federal government’s massive response to the coronavirus pandemic, issuing a tremendous level of debt to try to limit the economic impact on U.S. businesses and workers.

 Last year, Treasury borrowed $1.28 trillion over 12 months.
-The $3 trillion in borrowing Treasury plans to do now would be done over just three months.
+Its plan to borrow $3 trillion would be enacted over three months.

+“This is just a recurring experience, which is you look at the numbers, and they’re bigger than you ever imagined could be possible,” said Douglas Holtz-Eakin, president of the American Action Forum and former director of the Congressional Budget Office.
+“And then you look at the size of the problem and you think that’s perfectly justified.”

-Congress has approved nearly $3 trillion in new spending in the past two months to try and arrest the economic fallout of the crisis.
+Congress has approved nearly $3 trillion in new spending in the past two months to try to arrest the economic fallout of the crisis.
 Because revenue levels are falling, Treasury is planning to issue large amounts of debt to cover these costs.

 Treasury said it planned to borrow an additional $677 billion from July through September.